-The Italian foreign trade balance has been adverse for years.
+The Italian Foreign Trade Balance has been adverse for years.
 Italy must import more than she exports.
-In 1937, the excess of imports over exports amounted to 5,640,000,000 lire.
-In earlier years the adverse foreign trade balance was to a large extent covered by the tourist traffic, and money sent to relatives by emigrants (they sent about 2,000,000,000 lire to Italy each year), etc., so that the debit balance was not too heavily burdened.
-In the last few years, however, tourist traffic has declined and money sent home by emigrants is scarce.
-The reserves of the Bank of Italy have had to suffer in order to cover the deficit in the foreign trade balance, and they are shrinking to a threatening degree.
+In 1937 the excess of imports over exports amounted to 5,640,000 million lire.
+In earlier years the adverse foreign trade balance was to a large extent covered by the tourist traffic, the money sent home by emigrants (they sent about 2,000 million lire to Italy each year) etc., so that the debit balance was not too heavily burdened.
+In the last few years however, tourist traffic has much declined and money sent by the emigrants has been exhausted.
+The reserves of the Bank of Italy have to suffer in order to cover the deficit in the foreign trade balance, and they are shrinking to a threatening extent.

-In recent years, the Budget has been showing continually increasing deficits.
-Expenditure for wild armament schemes. for the expeditions against Ethiopia and Spain and for Africa (colonial power) has sapped the very marrow from the bones of the people.
-In 1935 the (proven) ordinary and extraordinary expenditures for the army, navy, air force and the African adventures amounted to 6,159,-000,000 lire; 1936-16,759,000,000 lire, 1937-23,755,000,000 lire.
-The ordinary expenditure alone (which often amounts to only half the extraordinary expenses) for armaments and colonies for 1938 are given as 7,148,000,000 lire.
-The recently presented Budget for 1939-40 provides the following expenditures for these purposes:
+Similarly, in recent years, the Budget shows a continually increasing deficit.
+Expenditure for crazy armament schemes, for the expeditions against Abyssinia and Spain and for Africa (Colonial power) suck the very marrow from the people's bones.
+In 1935 the (stated) ordinary and extraordinary expenditure for army, navy air-force and Africa amounted to 6,159,000 million lire, 1936-16,759,000 million lire, 1937-23,755,000 million lire.
+The ordinary expenditure alone (which often amounts only to a half of extraordinary expenses) for armaments and colonies for 1938, are given as 7,148,000 million lire.
+The recently presented Budget for 1939-40 provides the following expenditure for these purposes :----